AndyFul/Run-By-Smartscreen/README.md

 Copy RunBySmartScreen(x64).exe to C:\Windows, and then run this file with Administrative Rights ('Run As Administrator' option in Explorer context menu).
 After that, the 'Run by SmartScreen' option should appear in Explorer context menu.
 If not, the log out/log on procedure should help.
 Please do not change the name and the path of  RunBySmartScreen(x64).exe - they are hard-coded in the program, and are necessary to its proper functioning.
 After installation, the unzipped RunBySmartscreen folder can be deleted.
 Only RunBySmartScreen(x64).exe in C:\Windows folder is needed to make 'Run By Smartscreen' work.
+Trying to keep things simple, I made RunBySmartScreen(x64).exe to be Installer/Uninstaller/WorkingExe at the same time.

 For 32Bit OS

 Do as in the case of 64Bit, but choose RunBySmartScreen(x86).exe

-Running one of above executables adds/removes "Run By SmartScreen" option to Explorer context menu.
+Running one of above executables adds/removes "Run By SmartScreen" option in Explorer context menu.
 This option forces file execution with SmartScreen check for: BAT, CMD, COM, CPL, DLL, EXE, JSE, MSI, OCX, SCR and VBE files, located in the User Space.
 Files with other extensions will not be allowed to execute.
 If the file is located in the System Space (inside C:\Windows, C:\Program Files, C:\Program Files (x86)), then it is executed without SmartScreen check.

 UNINSTALLATION